Computing cone-constrained singular values of matrices: Numerical experiments

 The algebra of real circulant matrices $\f R[C]$ is the set of all matrices $A$ such that the $i$-th row of $A$ is the right cyclically $(i-1)$-shifted of the first row.
-In other words, given $[a_1, a_2, \dots, a_n]$ the first row of $A$, then
+It is known that $A$ can be decomposed into two forms: through the entries of its first row, and through its eigenvalues.
+In other words, given $[a_1, a_2, \dots, a_n]$ the first row of $A$, and denoting by $\lambda_1,\ldots,\lambda_n$ the eigenvalues of $A$, then